Emigration New Zealand

 How should you invest?

-You can only invest in acceptable New Zealand investments, and you have to do it through the New Zealand banking system.
+You can only invest in acceptable New Zealand investments, and you have to do invest through the New Zealand banking system.
 INZ also requires that your investment is from a validated source.

 What does INZ recognise as acceptable investments?